 To start, it’s important that you understand the make-up of your website’s traffic.
 In our experience, most professional services firms get the vast majority of their traffic from search (50-70%).
 This includes people searching for answers to questions (non-branded search) and people searching for your firm (branded search).
 Google can provide the biggest potential audience for your firm’s expertise so you want to do everything you can to get found online.

 Search is also the one traffic source you have the most ability to influence.
 Google’s job as a search engine is to help people find answers to questions.
 It’s the product they have that brings people back again and again.
 It does this by finding and indexing useful content that helps people do just that.
 Therefore, what it values most is high quality content, published regularly.

 The simplest thing you need to be doing to drive more traffic from search is producing a steady flow of useful content.
 As a benchmark, we advise our clients to produce at least 3,000 words of useful content per month.
 This is content that’s educational in nature, highly useful to your ideal potential clients, and organized in a way that’s easy for Google to understand.

-- Direct traffic – Direct traffic represents a mix of people typing your company’s web address directly into a browser, people who access your website via a bookmark, and traffic that Google can’t actually classify.
+Direct traffic represents a mix of people typing your company’s web address directly into a browser, people who access your website via a bookmark, and traffic that Google can’t actually classify.
 When an existing client refers your firm to a new potential client, there’s a reasonable chance that this person shows up as direct traffic.
 There’s not a whole lot you can do online to drive more direct traffic to your site.
-Much of what you can do is driven offline via traditional brand building activities (speaking, advertising and networking).
+Much of what you can do is driven offline via traditional brand building activities (speaking, advertising, and networking).

 - Achieving Your Desired Email Open and Click-Through Rates